eManPrague/frui.ts/packages/screens/README.md

 ## `UrlNavigationAdapter`

-This is a reference implementation for navigation adapter that handles browser URL and history changes.
+This is a reference implementation for a navigation adapter that handles browser URL and history changes.

 To initialize the adapter, you need to provide the root view model.
 It will automatically hook to the `onScreenChanged` handler.